mattsemar/dsp-bulldozer/readme.md

 ## Changelog

+#### v1.1.7
+* Update: Restore UI when sandbox tools are enabled.
+'Reform Full Planet' button provided by game is hidden
+* Update: GuideLinesOnly mode now supports Honest and HalfCheat foundation modes but does not yet consume soil pile

 #### v1.1.6
 Bugfix: Hide UI when sandbox tools are enabled
 Update: Added some basic support for Bulldoze mode where only guidelines are added.
 Incomplete, use at your own risk